 Stuttgart where a propeller and carburettor scoop from a Messerschmitt Bf 109G was fitted.

 The Bf 109G was powered by the same Daimler-Benz engine so comparison tests were done between the two aircraft.
-Details of which are unknown.

 The Spitfire stayed at Echterdinged, Stuttgart where it would be tested by Daimler Benz pilots and would then spend the next two years as a test bed before being destroyed in a United States Army